othercriteria/vibectl/examples/k8s-sandbox/kafka-throughput/README.md

 1.  **k8s-sandbox**: A container running K3d to create a lightweight Kubernetes cluster.
 2.  **Kafka**: A single-node KRaft Kafka cluster deployed within K3d using basic Kubernetes manifests.
 3.  **vibectl**: An agent running within the `k8s-sandbox` container, configured to interact with the Kafka cluster.
 4.  **Producer**: A Python application sending messages to Kafka at a configurable rate and size.
+It adaptively increases its target rate when consumer latency is low.
-5.  **Consumer**: (WIP) A Python application consuming messages, calculating end-to-end latency, and writing it to a shared file.
+5.  **Consumer**: A Python application consuming messages, calculating end-to-end p99 latency and its own consumption rate, and writing these metrics to shared files.
-6.  **Overseer**: (WIP) A potential monitoring or control component.
+6.  **Kafka Demo UI**: A Flask/SocketIO web application that displays key metrics (latency, producer rates, consumer rate), container health status, status file freshness, and the latest `vibectl` agent logs.
+7.  **Shared Volume (`status-volume`)**: A host bind mount directory (`./status-volume/`) shared into containers for metrics and log files.

-`vibectl` monitors the consumer latency (read from `/tmp/status/latency.txt` inside the `k8s-sandbox`) and attempts to achieve its goal by modifying Kafka broker configurations (via `kubectl patch` or similar mechanisms).
+`vibectl` monitors the consumer latency and attempts to achieve its goal (maximize producer throughput, minimize consumer latency) by modifying Kafka broker configurations (via `kubectl patch`).

 ## Prerequisites